imbrn/maskin/packages/react/docs/Mask.md

   _It contains the final masked output with all characters._

-- `rawValue`: this is similar to the `value` but it outputs only the characters
+- `rawValue`: this is similar to the `value` but it outputs only the class characters

   Definition: `rawValue: string`